-My client has invested a substantial amount of time and money in designing the Proposal and putting together the Planning Board submission.
+My client has invested a substantial amount of time and money in the Proposal.
+This has not been any easy process given COVID-19.
 Now, the Village Board may a adopt a local law imposing a moratorium on basically all development.
 Such an overly broad ban on just about all development within the Village will have the unintended consequence of unnecessarily hindering economic development within the Village.
-This is especially so in this case, since a commercial office building is being proposed.